 Like many controversial issues, Grassfire ran out in front and took what was at the time a risky position.
 Many of our own team members questioned our actions.
 Today, most conservatives agree that climate alarmism is more religion than science -- where radical lefties regained their footing after losing the Cold War and the intellectual battle against communism and collectivism.
 Of course, the battle continues today.
 The activists and media have conveniently replaced "global warming" with "climate change" so that they can blame even cold weather, blizzards... everything.... on global warming.
 And they announce that we are "deniers."
 We think they are the ones in denial.

 With our permission, the idea was continued by another organization for a few years.
-The remnants of the effort can still be seen here.
+You can see that here.

 One of the best videos debunking the hysteria is called The Great Global Warming Swindle: